alanpaterson82/django-rest/README.md

 - Improved styling
 - More independent code writing, and not relying so heavily on the walkthrough projects
 - Increased functionality and an improved user experience
-- Additional features such as recipe sharing and restaurant reviews
+- Additional features such as restaurant reviews and VIP access to the site
-- Additional users stories are to be included covering each scenario across the website